mukil/Leaflet.annotate/README.md

 We furthermore aim to employ and revise the markup generated around core mapping elements (LeafletJS: Marker, Popup and Overlay) according to our investigations of the [Dublin Core Metadata Element Set](http://dublincore.org/documents/dcmi-terms/) and/or through relying on parts of the current [HTML Standard](https://html.spec.whatwg.org/multipage/semantics.html).

-The envisioned application for revised markup in geographic web maps is (besides all third-party use cases enabled through providing structured data):<br/> A digital map legend interactively assisting users in analyzing the contents and the scope of so called ``map mashups''.
+The envisioned application for revised markup in geographic web maps is (besides all third-party use cases enabled through providing structured data): A digital map legend interactively assisting users in analyzing the contents and the scope of so called ``map mashups''.

 ### Implementation Notes